8 Things to Consider in Your Retirement Plan

-Before you fill up your calendar with all sorts of travel, social and volunteer activities, take the time to figure out when and how you’ll tap into your hard-earned money to support yourself.
+But before you fill up your calendar with all sorts of travel, social outings and volunteer activities, it’s important to take the time to figure out when and how you’ll tap into your hard-earned money to support yourself.

 - Receiving monthly income through an annuity

 - Managing your money and making periodic withdrawals